calcode/calcode.github.io/_posts/2014-01-15-google-adwords-study-guides.md

 ##2.
 Google Adwords Help Centre

-The Google Adwords Help Centre help resources for terminology and a run through ranging from basic setup and basics to billing.
-A strong resource for referencing as opposed to studying for your exam directly.
+The Google Ads Help Centre is a valuable resource for terminology and a thorough walkthrough, from basic setup to billing.
+It’s more suited for referencing rather than direct exam study.

 - Visit the [Google Adwords Help Centre](http://support.google.com/adwords/)

 ##3.
 Google Adwords Interface

-The Adwords interface will give you the best exposure possible help for you to pass your exam.
-You will need a valid Google account alongside a name, address and credit card.
-Don't worry, you can remove your card once you are setup.
+The Google Ads interface is the best tool for getting hands-on experience and passing your exam.
+You’ll need a valid Google account with a name, address, and credit card (don’t worry, you can remove your card after setup).

-The real value is assigning budgets and getting some campaigns live.
-Google regularly provide vouchers of around $50 to new customers via email to get people up and running, so look out for these in the days after activation.
-The Adwords Coupon page is also useful and currently has £75 free for a £25 spend (Confirmed live Jan 2014).
+The real value comes from assigning budgets and launching campaigns.
+Google regularly offers $50 vouchers to new users via email to help get campaigns started, so be on the lookout after activation.
+The Ads Coupon page is also helpful—currently offering £75 free with a £25 spend (confirmed as of Jan 2014).

 - Visit the [Google Adwords Coupon website](http://www.google.co.uk/adwords/coupons/)
 - Visit the [Google Adwords website](http://adwords.google.co.uk)

 ##4.
 Google YouTube Adwords Playlist

-Various videos on anything and everything Adwords.
-You can find a specific playlist for all the introductory videos for adwords via the link below.
+Google’s YouTube channel offers various videos covering everything related to Google Ads.
+For a comprehensive overview, check out their introductory playlist.

 - Visit the [Google YouTube Adwords overview playlist](http://www.youtube.com/playlist?list=PLD30CBD9BA34712EA)

 ##5.
 Other Websites

-Please note, these are additional resources that are pretty out of date.
-However they do provide a bit more context for you if you have additional study time available.
+These additional resources may be outdated but can still provide valuable context if you have extra study time.

 - View a[Slideshare deck by Emily Liedblad](http://www.slideshare.net/thejargroup/google-adwords-study-guide-how-to-pass-the-adwords-test)
 - View the a[general certification guide by Tom Demers](http://www.wordstream.com/blog/ws/2011/02/10/adwords-certification-tips)
 - Undertake a [quiz by Mr McSheeny](http://www.quia.com/quiz/2779973.html)

-I would also recommend downloading the free uCertify trial, as they do offer an extremely robust package with a decent number of questions available for free.
+Additionally, I recommend downloading the free uCertify trial, as they offer a robust package with a decent number of questions available for free.

-Good luck and let me know how you get on with your Google Adwords study!
+Good luck, and let me know how you get on with your Google Ads study!